 FDA CDRH 1997 Design Control Guidance for Medical Device Manufacturers

 Catheter Product Development Services

 DUKE Empirical provides catheter product development services to ensure your custom catheter-based minimally invasive medical devices meet our rigorous quality standards.
 Products and services are provided in conformance with DUKE Empirical’s EN 13485:2016 certified quality management system, ensuring that our development processes and manufactured products meet the latest federal requirements and international standards throughout the lifespan of your product from conception through commercialization.

 - Design, fabrication, and implementation of testing fixtures

 - Test Method Validation

 - Supporting Regulatory Filings with Design History File Records

-Duke Empirical is your leading manufacturer of catheter-based medical tubing, offering the technical expertise and in-house manufacturing capabilities to produce prototypes through scaled manufacturing for your product’s life cycle.
+DUKE Empirical is your leading manufacturer of catheter-based medical tubing, offering the technical expertise and in-house manufacturing capabilities to produce prototypes through scaled manufacturing for your product’s life cycle.
 We offer medical product manufacturing and assembly services to develop a catheter-based medical tubing perfect for your needs.